 One of the most important aspects of a sitting meditation is to be able to sit comfortably, without an aching back, or legs hurting or going to sleep.
 If you are in pain or great discomfort, the only thing you will be meditating on is that!

-Options for sitting are in a chair, or on a meditation bench, or on a pillow on the floor.
+Options to sit comfortably while meditating are in a chair, or on a meditation bench, or on a pillow on the floor.
 Most westerners are not trained from birth to sit comfortably on a hard floor.
 So a chair is probably best for most of us, beginners or otherwise — and many very great meditators with many years experience use a chair or stool for their meditations.
 It is not a sign of lack of meditative ability if you are unable to sit in the lotus posture or any other floor sitting position.

 In a Chair